Elecapp/Elecapp/index.md

 ## Publications

-1. De Keulenaar E., Kisjes I., Smith R., Albercht C., Wilson J., Cappuccio E. *Authority and misinformation in the process of COVID-19 sensemaking"*, 2022, - part of Mainstreaming the Fringe, Rogers R. - Amsterdam University Press - **under revision**
+1. De Keulenaar E., Kisjes I., Smith R., Albercht C., Wilson J., Cappuccio E. *Authority and misinformation in the process of COVID-19 sensemaking"*, 2022, - part of The Propagation of Misinformation in Social Media, Rogers R. - Amsterdam University Press -
-2. Cappuccio E., Mauri.
-M. *Visualization practices on Wikipedia and Wikimedia Commons*, 2022 - **under revision**

 ## Selected Projects